MARTIMM/Semi-xml/doc/BUGS.md

 * All indents of generated documents should unindented to proper level are reduced to the minimum spacing as is done in perl6.

 * Top level tags cannot be a method or substitution.

+* Comments are not properly handled.
+At the moment they are removed from the grammar.

+* Pipes to programs can now be implemented!

+* Use Config::DataLang::Refine to get the info from loaded hashes.